joepalermo/joepalermo.github.io/_posts/2020-03-27-what-makes-a-bayesian.md

 ## Bayesians

 You may sometimes hear people jokingly (or seriously) refer to themselves as Bayesians.
-Some people even describe the moment they self-identified as Bayesians as a moment of "enlightenment" (https://www.lesswrong.com/posts/Ti3Z7eZtud32LhGZT/my-bayesian-enlightenment).
+Some people even describe the moment they self-identified as Bayesians as a moment of ["enlightenment"](https://www.lesswrong.com/posts/Ti3Z7eZtud32LhGZT/my-bayesian-enlightenment).
 In a machine learning context, I believe this identity has a special significance which ought to be more widely appreciated. *Fundamentally, Bayesians are simply people who are fascinated by model uncertainty.* That is, Bayesians are bothered and fascinated by the fact that any given model trained simply to maximize likelihood will generalize in a way that is at least somewhat arbitrary, and can potentially be improved by accounting for this.
 For me this was recently a big "aha" moment, and is what inspired me to write this post.

 Additional Notes: